 Safe Working Environment

-We are continuously adding proactive safety measures to achieve our long-term vision of zero lost-time accidents
+We aim to continuously reduce our safety risks to achieve our long-term vision of zero lost time accidents.

 We do not participate in any corrupt or anti-competitive behaviour.